johnno1962/Dynamo/README.md

 ### Design

 DynamoWebServer has been implemented using BSD sockets rather than Apple's CFSocket for simplicity and speed.
 This should also help in any eventual port to Linux.
-There is an alternate NSStream based version of DynamoHTTPConnection but it didn't seem to cope at all well with many simultaneous connections.
-Besides, it is heavily dependant on the foundation NSRunLoop unlikely to prove portable.

 One thing CFSocket/NSStreams does provide however is support for an SSL connection so a way had to be found to turn the "push" of CFSockets to the "pull" of the Dynamo code.
-The solution was to run a separate CFSocket based SSL server as a proxy relaying decrypted data to a "surrogate" Dynamo server on localhost satisfying both architectures.
+The solution was to run a separate CFSocket based SSL server as a proxy relaying decrypted data to a "surrogate" Dynamo server on localhost thus satisfying both architectures.
 The code to generate the required certificates in DDKeychain.[nm], slightly modified from robbiehanson's [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) under the following license:

     Software License Agreement (BSD License)